 People suffering from obesity, generally have higher levels of glycated red blood cells and this is reflected in their HbA1c measurement which is an indicator of the historical glucose level in their blood.
 Testing has revealed an inverse relationship between this HbA1c level and a person’s level of Vitamin C.

+Perhaps we can use antioxidants to beat cancer?
 It could follow, that reducing body fat, such as by adopting a ketogenic, or low carb/high fat diet may increase the effectiveness of your Vitamin C and other antioxidants by lowering your glucose levels.
 This would reduce your cancer risk, as well as helping you lose fat.
 In my experience, this way of eating is relatively easy and seems to have little downside.
-I have been following a ketogenic diet for 2 years now and have found it very sustainable, even enjoyable.
+I have been following a ketogenic diet for 5 years now and have found it very sustainable, even enjoyable.
 For more details, you will need to read my book.

 George Elder, Author, "Take Back Your Health"